hostmobility/documentation/docs/system/mxv/power_management.md

 - modem-ring-active
     - Not supported
 - rtc-int-active
-    - activate this with rtc alarm.
+    - activate this with RTC alarm.
 - uart-active
-    - support Rs-232 and Rs-485
+    - support RS-232 and RS-485

 #### Enter suspend
 ```